-Decorating the nursery for your newborn baby, twins or triplets is a very exciting time for new parents.
-Choosing colors, themes, and other décor is a wonderful way to think about how you will connect with baby from the time they are born.
-While not always as fun to think about as décor though, the most important part of planning for baby is safety.
-The professionals from Moss Building & Design share how to create the nursery of your dreams that is also practical and safe here:
+Decorating the nursery for your newborn baby, twins or triplets is a very exciting time!
+Choosing colors, themes, and other décor is a wonderful way to think about how you will connect with baby from the time they are born but the most important part of planning for baby is safety.

 - You should paint your nursery with low-odor interior paint, and do so early enough so any odors can fade.
 The same is a good idea with the nursery furniture.
 Put it together with plenty of time to spare and be sure that only non-toxic paint has been used.